oltrevale/one_piece/README.md

 ## Feautures
 - download chapter or a range of chapters in pdf format
 - bookmarks
-- add previous , next , last chapter to a pdf (for now you can only add pdf created by this program and and you can onyl)
+- add previous , next , last or range of chapter to a pdf (for now you can only add pdf created by this program)
 ## Guide
 ### Install requirements
 ```